mandelsoft/spiff/README.md

   description: (( "This document describes a " name " located at " url ))
 ```

-spiff is a command line tool and declarative YAML templating system, specially designed for generating BOSH deployment manifests.
+spiff is a command line tool and declarative YAML templating system, specially designed for generating deployment
+manifests (for example BOSH manifests or [kubernetes](https://github.com/kubernetes) manifests).

 Contents:
 - [Installation](#installation)